septian-putra/septian-putra.github.io/_posts/2020-02-21-jupyter-notebook-in-aws-emr-part-2.md

         "spark.pyspark.virtualenv.bin.path": "/usr/bin/virtualenv"
     }
 }</code></pre>

 #### Modify Python version
 In EMR notebook, the default Python version is Python3.
-If we already install some package during EMR Bootstrapping in Python2, we can configure the Jupyter Notebook to use it by adding the following conf field and execute the %%configure magic.
+If we decide to use Python2 since we already install all package during EMR Bootstrapping in Python2, we can change the default Python version from the notebook. we can configure it by adding the following conf field and execute the `%%configure` magic.
 <pre><code class="language-py">%%configure -f
 {
     "conf": {